 Every young man whom I knew as a pre-teen had a western hero.
 Prior to television the prime source of entertainment in El Dorado on weekends was attending movies at either the Rialto or the Majestic theaters.
 Both these theaters in the 1950’s were segregated and the only integrated movie theater was the Ritz.
 We didn’t call them “theaters” in those days; instead they were known as “picture shows.”
-The Rialto was a more sophisticated picture show and generally didn’t feature the western (cowboy) movies that we loved.
+The Rialto was a more sophisticated picture show and didn’t feature the western (cowboy) movies we loved.
 The cowboy movies were shown at either the Majestic or the Ritz, so those picture shows were our favorites.
-There were a number of potential wild-west heroes such as Roy Rogers, Gene Autry, Tom Mix, Johnny Mack Brown, Joel McCrea, The Durango Kid, Lash La Rue, The Lone Ranger, Sunset Carson, and the favorite of many, John Wayne.
-I loved all of them, but have to say that my favorite by far was Roy Rogers.
-That became especially true after I got to see him in person.
+There were a large number of wild-west stars such as Roy Rogers, Gene Autry, Tom Mix, Johnny Mack Brown, Joel McCrea, The Durango Kid, Lash La Rue, The Lone Ranger, Sunset Carson, and the favorite of many, John Wayne.
+I loved all of them, but my favorite by far was Roy Rogers.
+This became especially true after I got to meet him.

-My parents received a phone call from Aunt Tooky in the summer of 1949, and she informed them she knew I loved Roy Rogers and had just read that he was bringing his rodeo to the large downtown arena in St. Louis.
-She suggested they take a few days off and bring me to the rodeo so I could see him in person.
-Pop said he needed a few days off and would enjoy going to St. Louis, but bargained with Mom whereby she and Aunt Tooky would be responsible for taking me to the rodeo without him.
+My parents received a phone call from Aunt Tooky in the summer of 1949, and she said she had just read Roy Rogers was bringing his rodeo to town.
+She suggested they take a few days vacation and bring me to the rodeo so I could see him in person.
+Pop said he needed a few days off and would enjoy going to St. Louis.
+He bargained with Mom so she and Aunt Tooky would be responsible for taking me to the rodeo without him.